Agency: 1 dead, 7 injured in Oklahoma festival shooting

 About 1,500 people attended the event in Taft, which usually has a population of just a few hundred people.
 Members of the Muskogee County Sheriff’s Office were in attendance and immediately began rendering aid, OSBI said.

 The agency provided no other details including the conditions of those injured.
 The Muskogee County Sheriff’s Office referred the AP to OSBI for more information.
-A bureau spokeswoman has not responded to the AP’s calls.
+A bureau spokeswoman said her agency may have updates later Sunday.

+“Bullets were literally flying everywhere,” Jasmayne Hill, who was working at a food truck during the event, told the Tulsa World.

+Hill said she and Tiffany Walton, the owner of the food truck, dove to the truck’s floor to avoid the bullets.

 Wilson estimated her café is about 100 feet (30 meters) from where the shooting broke out.
 She said law enforcement had been on the scene to help with security earlier and that officers reacted quickly to the shooting.

-“We are upset,” Wilson said, adding: “Everything is getting back to normal. … The danger has past.”
+“We are upset,” Wilson said, adding: “But everything is getting back to normal… The danger has passed.”

-Wilson wondered if a Memorial Day parade planned for Monday in Taft could be cancelled because of the shooting, although she said she hadn’t received official word.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.